Content

 All the SSRIs are recommended by the FDA to treat depression except fluvoxamine (Luvox), which is used for OCD treatment.
 Certain SSRIs (sertraline and fluoxetine) decrease the symptoms of depression (PMDD), associated with women’s menstrual cycle.

-Currently, four SNRI drugs have the approval for depression treatment; the drug missing out is milnacipran (Savella) which is approved for treating fibromyalgia in the US.
-These drugs are usually prescribed for moderate to severe depression because they are not as effective in the case of mild depression.
+Currently, four SNRI drugs have the approval for depression treatment; the medication that does not is milnacipran (Savella) which is approved for treating fibromyalgia in the US.
+These medications are usually prescribed for moderate to severe depression because they are not as effective in the treatment of mild depression.

 Panic Disorder